Play Audio

 Question

 Recently, some employees presented a proposal to work at home on days when weather conditions are severe.
-None of our employees currently work outside of the office, so we don’t have a remote work policy for employees (occasional or otherwise).
+None of our employees currently works outside of the office, so we don’t have a remote work policy for employees (occasional or otherwise).
 How should we respond?

 Answer